shoeliechin/illuminate-media-organizer/README.md

 See [docs/PROJECT_STRUCTURE.md](docs/PROJECT_STRUCTURE.md) for details about how the project is organized.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+Copyright (C) 2025  Shiue-Lang Chin

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ## Additional Information

+**Version:** 1.0.0
+**Author:** Shiue-Lang Chin

 For more details about the scripts or to report issues, see the project repository.